GaloisInc/saw-script/doc/manual/manual.md

 sawscript> let t1 = {{ ... }}
 sawscript> let t2 = {{ ... }}
 ~~~~

+One subtlety of dealing with `Term`s constructed from Cryptol is that
+because the Cryptol expressions themselves are type checked by the
+Cryptol type checker, and because they may make use of other `Term`
+values already in scope, they are not type checked until the Cryptol
+brackets are evaluated.
+So type errors at the Cryptol level may occur at
+runtime from the SAWScript perspective (though they occur before the
+Cryptol expressions are run).

 So far, we have talked about using Cryptol *value* expressions.
 However,
 SAWScript can also work with Cryptol *types*.
 The most direct way to